Important Information Regarding Other Protests

 If today’s date is after certification, (typically July 20th), your options to protest are limited.

-- You may protest failure to receive a notice that the appraisal district or ARB was required to send you.
+- You may protest failure to send a required notice that the appraisal district or ARB was required to send you.
 You must file this protest before the delinquency date, and you must not allow your taxes to go delinquent.

 - The district is NOT required to send a notice if the value of the property DID NOT increase in value by more than $1,000.
 This would not qualify as a protest for failure to receive notice.